zqinli/DiFRa/README.md

 ## 📌 Overview

 **DiFRa** is a unified framework for **Question-Answer Generation (QAG)**.
-It is designed for domain-specific LLM post-training scenarios where high-quality QA data is scarce.
+It is designed for alleviating the cold-start problem in  domain-specific LLM post-training scenarios where high-quality QA data is scarce.

 High-quality generated QA pairs should satisfy two requirements at the same time: